opsmatters/newrelic-batch/README.md

 ## Examples

 ### Dashboards
-First create a dashboard configuration:
+First create a dashboard configuration to hold the dashboards:
 ```
 DashboardConfiguration config = new DashboardConfiguration();
 ```